 Children and chocolate

-Keep an eye on how much chocolate they eat and try to spread Easter eggs out over several days (or weeks), rather than have them eaten all at once.
+Keep an eye on how much chocolate they eat and try to spread Easter eggs and Christmas chocolate out over several days (or weeks), rather than have them eaten all at once.
 While occasional chocolate treats don’t affect their long term diabetes management, encourage them to make healthier food choices most of the time.

 Remember if you or your child carb counts, check the chocolate label so that you can calculate how many carbs have been eaten and adjust insulin doses accordingly.

 - Try choosing good-quality dark chocolate (70% cocoa is best).
 It has a stronger taste than milk chocolate, so you are likely to eat a bit less.